I asked Emanuela Marsura about Easter egg traditions in Italy and whether or not they dye eggs. Here’s what she wrote back:

 La righèa, il gioco della tradizione pasquale – Facebook Page

 This article was posted on Monday, April 25th, 2011 at 3:08 pm and is filed under Countries & Cultures, Dyeing Eggs Naturally, Easter, Easter Egg Games, Easter Eggs, Games Around the World, Holidays Around the World, Italian, Italy, Languages.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Easter Egg Dyeing + an Egg Game in Italy”